Being able to program in the modern world is one of the most important and versatile skills one can have.

 When listing proficiencies in programming languages, you should keep it brief without much description.
 You may choose to include how many years you have used it, or simply list it as “Proficient in X.” Do not include dates in this section, and keep skills in order of relevance.

 Skills such as programming languages are well understood by employers, so there is no need to insult their intelligence by clarifying things.

-For job ads that specified a certain number of years experience in a language, it is best to include how many years of experience you have with it.
+For job ads that specified a certain number of years of experience in a language, it is best to include how many years of experience you have with it.

-Quite often a relevant skills section will be centered rather than aligned on the left.
+Quite often, a relevant skills section will be centered rather than aligned on the left.
 This helps to break up the formatting on a resume to make it easily read and is highly recommended.

 This will look as follows: